-Project portfolio governance is all about making sure that all projects are aligned with strategic goals and delivering value.
+Project portfolio governance is all about making sure approved projects are aligned with strategic goals and deliver value.

-With a project portfolio management solution like BrightWork, implementing the business processes and reporting structures required for good project portfolio governance is very straightforward.
+With a project portfolio management solution like BrightWork for SharePoint On-Premises, implementing the business processes and reporting structures required for good project portfolio governance is very straightforward.